nicklockwood/iRate/README.md

     @property (nonatomic, assign) BOOL displayAppUsingStorekitIfAvailable;

-By default, if iRate is running on iOS 6 and the StoreKit framework is included in the project, when the user agrees to rate the app, the ratings page will be displayed directly within the app instead of linking to the App Store app.
+By default, if iRate is running on iOS 6 or above then when the user agrees to rate the app, the ratings page will be displayed directly within the app instead of linking to the App Store app.
 If you don't want that, set this property to NO.

     @property (nonatomic, assign) BOOL promptAtLaunch;